 Moving into a property which has no black bin

 If you have purchased a house (not a new build) which doesn't have a black bin, you will need to order and pay for a replacement.
-If you rent the property, you will need to contact the landlord who can order and pay for a replacement.
+If you rent the property, you can speak to your landlord to see if they will reimburse you for the cost.

 Blue or brown bins